awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/greengrass-nucleus-component.md

 The AWS IoT credentials endpoint for your AWS account\.
 <a name="nucleus-component-set-iot-endpoints"></a>When you run the AWS IoT Greengrass Core software with the `--provision true` option, the software gets your data and credentials endpoints from AWS IoT and sets them in the nucleus component\.

+`greengrassDataPlanePort`
+This parameter is available in v2\.0\.4 and later of this component\.
+\(Optional\) The port to use for data plane connections\.
+For more information, see [Connect on port 443 or through a network proxy](configure-greengrass-core-v2.md#configure-alpn-network-proxy)\.
+You must specify a port where the device can make outbound connections\.
+If you specify a port that is blocked, the device won't be able to connect to AWS IoT Greengrass to receive deployments\.
+Choose from the following options:
++ `443`
++ `8443`
+Default: `8443`

 `awsRegion`
 The AWS Region to use\.

 `runWithDefault`
 The system user and group to use to run components\.
-When you deploy a change to this configuration parameter, the AWS IoT Greengrass Core software restarts for the change to take effect\.
+<a name="nucleus-component-parameter-restart-para"></a>When you deploy a change to this configuration parameter, the AWS IoT Greengrass Core software restarts for the change to take effect\.
 This object contains the following information:
 `posixUser`
 The name or ID of the system user and system group that the core device uses to run components\.
 Specify the user and group separated by a colon \(`:`\), where the group is optional\.
 If you omit the group, the AWS IoT Greengrass Core software defaults to the primary group of the user that you specify\.
 For example, you can specify `ggc_user` or `ggc_user:ggc_group`\.
 For more information, see [Configure the user and group that run components](configure-greengrass-core-v2.md#configure-component-user)\.